CT-Cyber Crime Investigation, Dhaka Metropolitan Police

 The CT-Cyber Crime Investigation, former Cyber Security & Crime Division, commonly known as the Cyber Crime Unit, is a division of Counter Terrorism and Transnational Crime is operated under Dhaka Metropolitan Police of Bangladesh Police.
 The main function of this division is to counter terrorism in cyber space.
-It also patrol, prevent, detect and investigate cyber-terrorism and cyber-crime in Dhaka Metropolitan.
+It also patrol, prevent, detect and investigate cyber-terrorism and cyber-crime in Dhaka.